 Around your late forties to early fifties, declining hormones can lead to a reduction in muscle mass and an increase in abdominal fat.
 Excessive cardio training can start to have surprisingly little effect on your weight management: cortisol levels rise, sometimes causing havoc with your sleep patterns, your metabolism and your blood sugar and circulating fat levels.
 Actually, a lesser known secret - cardio is not the way to manage one's weight at any age; newer thinking points to strength training - but more of that when we talk!

 But the saviour for many of us is Exercise.
-It has so many proven benefits for both men and women at this stage of life, such as helping reduce the symptoms of menopause, improving poor posture after years spent at a desk, helping to fight the rapid loss of bone density, alleviating the effects of arthritis, improving cardiovascular health and helping to stabilise sugar levels and help control Type 2 diabetes amongst many.
+It has so many proven benefits for both men and women at this stage of life, such as helping reduce the symptoms of menopause, improving poor posture after years spent at a desk, helping to fight the rapid loss of bone density, alleviating the effects of arthritis, working on your pelvic floor strength, improving cardiovascular health and helping to stabilise sugar levels and help control Type 2 diabetes amongst many.
 So exercise is not the enemy; but understanding the best programme for you at this time of life is vital to success.

 If you are looking for help to navigate the mine field of exercising fads then please get in touch and we can discuss how your exercise plan may need a fresh approach as you head into mid life and beyond.
 Or simply - how to get you started on one!

 Please read below for further details or scroll to the bottom and get in touch for a free consultation.